markushinz/socket-gateway/README.md

       secretName: secret
 ```

-Finally, you can run an inner layer from within the desired target network.
+Finally, you can run an inner layer from within the desired target network:

 ```shell
 docker run --rm \